 War is a key part of the CCP's narrative of grievance about a "century of humiliation" and the party leadership does draw, when convenient, on historical episodes that highlight the greatness of China's ancient civilization.
-In addition to promoting the CCP's version of modern Chinese foreign relations, elaborat-
+In addition to promoting the CCP's version of modern Chinese foreign relations, elaborating the CCP's version of Qing history helps to justify the party's claim to have inherited sovereignty over regions that the pluralistic Qing empire actually won through conquest, not through cultural coherence.16

 The resurgence in Chinese study of the Sino-Japanese War is owed, in part, to a variety of commemorative activities surrounding the 120th anniversary of the conflict in 2014.
-The PLA leadership held a major event at Weihai in August 2014, including speeches reflecting on the war by two members of the Central Military Commission.
-Scholars held conferences and published their papers in collections of the conference proceedings, although few of these papers have circulated outside of China or translated into English.
-Outside of military and academic settings, the anniversary was also set up by a 2012 mass-market film, The Sino-Japanese War at Sea 1894, which recreated the battles with sympathetic depictions of the Chinese naval officers who had studied abroad, built up the Beiyang Fleet, and did their best to fight the Japanese despite the failures of the Qing court.
-China's leading scholar of the Sino-Japanese War, Qi Qizhang, served as a historical advisor during filming.
-The film won some awards at the Shanghai International Film Festival, though the acting and special effects are unremarkable.
+The PLA leadership held a major event at Weihai in August 2014, including speeches reflecting on the war by two members of the Central Military Commission.17 Scholars held conferences and published their papers in collections of the conference proceedings, although few of these papers have circulated outside of China or translated into English.
+Outside of military and academic settings, the anniversary was also set up by a 2012 mass-market film, The Sino-Japanese War at Sea 1894, which recreated the battles with sympathetic depictions of the Chinese naval officers who had studied abroad, built up the Beiyang Fleet, and did their best to fight the Japanese War, Qi Qizhang, served as a historical advisor during filming.
+The film won some awards at the Shanghai International Film Festival, though the acting and special effects are unremarkable.18

 One of the most important commentaries on the 120th anniversary-and one of the few that has been translated-was that of Admiral Wu Shengli, the PLAN commander at the time and a major driver of naval modernization during his decade overseeing the force.
-In a 2014 article in a PLA professional journal, Wu called on his officers to study the lessons of the Sino-Japanese War as a conflict "in which both sides' navies were central, and in which victory was won through naval battles."
-American officers would also benefit from following Wu's advice.
+In a 2014 article in a PLA professional journal, Wu called on his officers to study the lessons of the Sino-Japanese War as a conflict "in which both sides' navies were central, and in which victory was won through naval battles."19 American officers would also benefit from following Wu's advice.
 Several previously untranslated writings by current PLAN officers and Chinese historians echo the same lessons that Wu emphasized.
 In particular, they highlight: the pitfalls of "weak ocean consciousness," the importance of building institutions to support a navy, and the imperative to employ the navy actively and aggressively in combat.20